RAKWireless/RUI3-Best-Practice/ModBus/README.md

 ----

-# LoRa® is a registered trademark or service mark of Semtech Corporation or its affiliates.
+# LoRa&reg; is a registered trademark or service mark of Semtech Corporation or its affiliates.

 ----

-# LoRaWAN® is a licensed mark.
+# LoRaWAN&reg; is a licensed mark.